ineczka/private_blockchain/README.md

     - "express": "^4.16.4",
     - "hex2ascii": "0.0.3",
     - "morgan": "^1.9.1"
-    Remember if you need install any other library you will use `npm install <npm_module_name>`

 Libraries purpose:

 1. `bitcoinjs-lib` and `bitcoinjs-message`.
-Those libraries will help us to verify the wallet address ownership, we are going to use it to verify the signature.
+To verify the wallet address ownership / the signature.
 2. `express` The REST Api created for the purpose of this project it is being created using Express.js framework.
-3. `body-parser` this library will be used as middleware module for Express and will help us to read the json data submitted in a POST request.
+3. `body-parser`  library used as  a middleware module for Express and  to read the json data submitted in a POST request.
-4. `crypto-js` This module contain some of the most important cryotographic methods and will help us to create the block hash.
+4. `crypto-js` This module contains some of the most important cryotographic methods used to create the block hash.
-5. `hex2ascii` This library will help us to **decode** the data saved in the body of a Block.
+5. `hex2ascii` Tused to 'decode' the data saved in the body of a Block.

-## How to test your application functionalities?
+## How to test application functionalities?

-1. Run your application using the command `node app.js` You should see in your terminal a message indicating that the server is listening in port 8000:
+1. Run the application using the command `node app.js` You should see in your terminal a message indicating that the server is listening in port 8000:
 > Server Listening for port: 8000